 We have created a comprehensive list of foods your dog should and should eat: Can dogs eat…?
 75+ food items reviewed

 Can dogs have lychee?
 Conclusion:

 Is Lychee safe for dogs to eat?
 We agree that it is a fruit you can share with your dogs.
 However, it is one to be most careful with.

 If you feel compelled to share your lychee fruit with your dogs, do so with caution.
 You should not give your dog the whole fruit to munch on.
 Instead, peel off the outer skin and access the fleshy fruit.
 Safely discard the seed.

-We conclude that there are health benefits contained in lychee fruit, but as a healthy snack or a treat occasionally.
-It should never make up a majority of your dog’s diet, so try not to overdo it.
-Dogs should eat dog food primarily rather than human food – Lychee and other food should only be considered an occasional treat
+We conclude that there are health benefits contained in lychee fruit but as a healthy snack or a treat occasionally.
+It should never make up most of your dog’s diet, so try not to overdo it.
+Dogs should eat dog food primarily rather than human food – Lychee and other food should only be considered an occasional treat.

-If you wish to give your dog lychee, it is also advisable that you do so after consulting with your vet on the subject.
+If you wish to give your dog lychee, you should also do so after consulting with your vet on the subject.
 Your vet can give you helpful information with respect to your dog’s size and breed.

-Also for a more information overview about what your dog should and should not eat, be sure to take a look at our “Can dogs eat article” where we cover over 80 different items.
+Also, for a more informative overview about what your dog should and should not eat, be sure to take a look at our “Can dogs eat article” where we cover over 80 different items.